51Degrees/51Degrees-PatternWrapper-Perl/README.txt

 Code is Copyright 51Degrees 2014.
 All code and Lite data is distributed under the Mozilla Public License Version 2.

+1.0.1.2

+- Fixed problem with VERSION_FROM and ABSTRACT_FROM in Makefile.PL.
+- Added JSON as a dependency.

 1.0.0.0

 - Initial release.